dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 3. Searches for a tab named `Analysis` in the loaded JSON
 4. Within it searches for a field named `Analysis note`, and sets its `value` to `Hello world`
 5. Within the same tab, searches for a field named `Has been analyzed` and sets its `value` to true.
 6. Saves the JSON back in the Evidence.
-The data is saved !
+The data is saved!

 Now the custom attribute field of the Evidence looks like this :